-- 1. ENROLL by: <<b2b_text_1 (Date)>> (Your code will not work after this date.) - 2.
-VISIT the Experian IdentityWorks website to enroll: https://www.experianidworks.com/3bcredit - 3.
-PROVIDE the Activation Code: << Member ID>>
+- 1. ENROLL by: < b2b text 6 (Deadline)>> (Your code will not work after this date.) - 2.
+VISIT the Experian IdentityWorks website to enroll: [URL] - 3.
+PROVIDE the Activation Code: << Activation Code s_n>>

-If you have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in Experian IdentityWorks online, please contact Experian's customer care team at 877-890-9332.
-Be prepared to provide engagement number << b2b_text_3 (Engagement #)>> as proof of eligibility for the identity restoration services by Experian.
+If you have questions about the product, need assistance with Identity Restoration that arose as a result of this incident or would like an alternative to enrolling in Experian IdentityWorks online, please contact Experian's customer care team at [phone number].
+Be prepared to provide engagement number << b2b_text_1 (Engagement #)>> as proof of eligibility for the identity restoration services by Experian.

-ADDITIONAL DETAILS REGARDING YOUR 12-MONTH EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP:
+ADDITIONAL DETAILS REGARDING YOUR 12 MONTH EXPERIAN IDENTITYWORKS MEMBERSHIP:

-A credit card is not required for enrollment in Experian IdentityWorks Credit 3B.
+A credit card is not required for enrollment in Experian IdentityWorks.